Skip to main content

 • If you have not heard back after two weeks, contact your Apple Developer Relations Manager or reach out to Badge for help following up.

-NFC Enablement in Badge
+Configure NFC in Badge

 Apple Wallet